Pavel2121/dncs-lab/README.md

 9. ```tcpdump -i "InterfaceName"```

 In this command you have to change "InterfaceName" with the name of the interface where you want to sniff packets that are passing through it.
-In this example we ping host-c from host-a meanwhile switch, router-1 and router-2 are sniffing packets on enp0s8 and enp0s9:
+In this example we ping host-c from host-a meanwhile switch, router-1 is sniffing packets on enp0s8:

 ![Tcpdump image](https://github.com/Pavel2121/dncs-lab/blob/master/Screenshot%20test/test.PNG)